davidB/gradle-getdown-plugin/README.md

-A gradle plugin to bundle java app + jre with getdown support
+A gradle plugin to bundle java app + jre with getdown support.
+The plugin is **incompatible with the 'application plugin'**.

 NOTE: *it's my first groovy project and my first gradle plugin, so any advices are welcome*